 I have built a successful career working as a nanny, maternity nurse, sleep consultant and troubleshooter working with first babies, up to large families with 5 or more children, and have a huge amount of experience with twins and triplets from newborn to school age.
 Regularly liaising with medical staff and other adults involved in children's care.

 I've supported families working with newborn babies at home and in hospital assisting parents with their newborn singleton, twins and triplets.
 Also helping families prepare for the birth of their babies' by discussing equipment, routines, setting up the house and babies rooms, and how to manage bringing multiples home to meet older siblings..

 I help with establishing routines, getting babies sleeping through the night, resolving sleep problems, weaning and feeding issues, reflux, colic, CMPA and have potty trained countless numbers of toddlers.

 I am passionate about everything I do, and I work with each family and child as an individual so they can achieve their personal goals and beyond.
 I believe nothing is impossible with a child but sometimes it may just take a bit longer to achieve.

 Over the last few years I have found a real passion for teaching and encouraging parents and passing on my vast array of knowledge.

 When not working with babies and young children I can be found in the outdoors.
-In between jobs ever since I was 18 I have participated in expeditions.
-Starting off small 3 days to a week on organised hikes, I have built up to larger expeditions organising them myself.
+Ever since I was 18 in-between working I have participated in expeditions.
+Starting off with small 3 days on organised hikes, I have built up to larger expeditions lasting several months, and organising some of them myself.

 In 2009 I walked in a team of 3 to the Magnetic North Pole, pulling our gear on pulks (sleds), doing our own navigation and being self sufficient for up to a week at a time.
 Spending 5 weeks in the Arctic was an amazing experience, a simple remote life built on routines and problem solving with the mental aspect being the toughest.